 My little one is approaching two, and her sleep sucks.
-This morning she got us up at a little after 4.30am, and it pains me to say that this is not abnormal.
+This morning she got us up at a little after 4.30am, and it pains me to say that this is not abnormal for us.
 When the clocks recently changed to BST, everything got way worse.
 We had blackout blinds installed – and it achieved nada.
 So today I though I’d talk to you about sleep patterns and sleep regression in case it’s helpful.
-I’m focussing on the big ones: the 4month sleep regression, 6 month sleep regression, 8 month sleep regression, and the 18 month sleep regression.
+I’m focussing on the big ones: the 4 month sleep regression, 6 month, 8 month, and 18 month sleep regression.

 For what it’s worth, as a mother of two, neither of whom have been great sleepers and one of whom is among the worst I’ve ever come across (my mum concedes she’s as bad as my brother was as a baby, and trust me, she wouldn’t concede that lightly) – I’m also including a bit at the end of this post, sharing my own personal view on sleep, sleep consultants, and how to survive sleep deprivation.

 What is Sleep Regression?

 Sleep regression is when your relatively settled baby suddenly has unexplained sleep issues where there have previously been none.
 If you find yourself going from patting your self on the back for having achieved a broadly successful routine of naps and nighttimes, to suddenly tearing out your hair with no obvious reason – congratulations, you’re probably experiencing a sleep regression.